Preoperative Radiosurgery for the Treatment of High Grade Glioma, NeoGlioma Trial

 Time Frame: At first post radiation scan

 Assessed per RANO criteria.
-Data will be summarized as frequencies and relative frequencies by treatment arm.
+Data will be summarized as frequencies and relative frequencies overall and by treatment dose.
 Additionally, the relationship of the pseudoprogression(s) to the study treatment will be taken into consideration.
-Rates will be compared between arms using chi-squared tests.

 At first post radiation scan